FionnT/Paula/README.md

 Left to do:
 -------------

-1. Backend: Modifying existing galleries
-2. Front & Back of Shop admin
+1. Front & back of store admin
-3. Front & Back user management
+2. Front & back user management
-4. Front & back of about page management
+3. Front & back of about page management
-5. Checkout emails sent for various scenarios
+4. Store email notifications

 License